Jeanette1997/VS-DIS/README.md

 2. Open your web browser and navigate to http://localhost:5000
 3. Register as a new user or log in with existing credentials
 4. Browse available events
-5. Order tickets for events you want to attend
-6. View your order history and tickets

 # Development Notes